twosixlabs/armory/docs/datasets.md

 ```
 When `modality` is set to `"both"`, the input will be of shape `(nb=1, 960, 1280, 6)` where `x[..., :3]` are
 the rgb channels and `x[..., 3:]` the depth channels.

+The carla_over_obj_det_train dataset has the same properties as the above mentioned dataset but is collected utilizing overhead perspectives.

 ### Audio Datasets